Champions of Change in AAPI Storytelling and Art

-On May 4, 2016, the White House recognized ten individuals from across the country as “White House Champions of Change for Asian American and Pacific Islander Art and Storytelling.”
+The White House recognized ten individuals from across the country as “White House Champions of Change for Asian American and Pacific Islander Art and Storytelling.”

 May is Asian American and Pacific Islander Heritage Month.
-To celebrate, the White House and White House Initiative on AAPIs are honoring artists and advocates who have used unique channels and diverse platforms to tell powerful stories, increase awareness around key AAPI issues, and encourage diversity and inclusion in all sectors of society.
+To celebrate, the White House and White House Initiative on AAPIs honored artists and advocates who have used unique channels and diverse platforms to tell powerful stories, increase awareness around key AAPI issues, and encourage diversity and inclusion in all sectors of society.
 These ten individuals were selected for their leadership and tireless work to raise the visibility of diverse AAPI experiences and create dialogue around issues the community faces.

-The Champions of Change event featured remarks by Assistant to the President and Chief of Staff to the First Lady Tina Tchen, National Endowment for the Arts Chairman Jane Chu, and White House Initiative on AAPIs Executive Director Doua Thor.
+The Champions of Change event featured remarks by Assistant to the President and Chief of Staff to the First Lady Tina Chen, National Endowment for the Arts Chairman Jane Chu, and White House Initiative on AAPIs Executive Director Doua Thor.
 There will also be panel discussions with the awardees, moderated by myself and Jeanny Kim, Acting Director of the Smithsonian Asian Pacific American Center.

 The White House Champions of Change for Asian American and Pacific Islander Art and Storytelling are: